DumbWareio/DumbPad/README.md

 The `data` directory contains:
 - `notepads.json`: List of all notepads
 - Individual `.txt` files for each notepad's content
+- Drop in .txt files to import notes (requires page refresh)

 ⚠️ Important: Never delete the `data` directory when updating!
 This is where all your notes are stored.